 I got his call smack in the middle of my shift the next day.
 Since I told him that I was working till 9, he told me that he would give me a call again by 10.30pm.
 Although it was normally a time that I wouldn’t take calls from strangers, the prospect of spending the next morning talking to him instead of curling up inside my blanket was not a happy one.
 So I told him 10.30 was fine.

 My idea was to have a formal and polite conversation for 10-15 minutes and say “good night”.
 Little did I know that the one calling me was a talker who, unlike me, could go on and on with a conversation even with a total stranger – in this case, me.
 At 11.30 I finally had to tell him that the warden was about to lock the balcony where I was sitting before I could hang up and breathe.

 Anyway, what happened during the call is important.
 So let’s get on with that.
 The moment I said “Hello”, the first thing he said was “I love Insanereverie.”
 I was a little taken aback because that was the last thing I was expecting.
-But the fact that there was a new hit on my website was what I could think of and it definitely made me go “Yay!
+But the fact that there was a new hit on my website was all that I could think of and it definitely made me go “Yay!
 Another reader!” in my mind.
 I certainly didn’t want him to know that I was desperate for more readers (like I am always).
 It will be easier if I write down important excerpts from the conversation.
 So here goes.
 Do I need to explain to you that < > means those were my thoughts and not things I said out loud?? 😀

 Me: (Calm and polite) Oh!
 It’s good to know that you have read my blogs.